oasci/metalflare/study/dissemination/reports/fluorescence-mechanism/README.md

-# R001 - Fluorescence mechanism
+# R001 - Fluorescence mechanisms

-The fluorescence mechanism in enhanced Green Fluorescent Protein (eGFP) is a complex interplay of photophysical and photochemical processes that occur at the molecular level.
+The fluorescence mechanism in Green Fluorescent Protein (GFP) is a complex interplay of photophysical and photochemical processes that occur at the molecular level.
-This section delves into the current understanding of fluorescence in eGFP, exploring the fundamental principles of excitation and de-excitation, as well as the various factors that influence these processes.
+This section delves into the current understanding of fluorescence in GFP, exploring the fundamental principles of excitation and de-excitation, as well as the various factors that influence these processes.
 We will examine how the protein environment modulates the fluorescent properties, the critical role of chromophore protonation states, and the intricate dynamics of excited-state phenomena such as non-adiabatic crossings and proton transfer.

 !!! note
-    From this point forward, we will refer to eGFP as "GFP" and eGFP chromophore [^cormack1996facs] as "chromophore" that is the result of the Ser65, Tyr66, and Gly67 mutations from the  *Aequorea victoria* wild type GFP [^prasher1992primary].
+    From this point forward, we will refer to eGFP as "GFP" and eGFP chromophore [^cormack1996facs] as "chromophore" that is the result of the F64L and S65T mutations from the  *Aequorea victoria* wild type GFP [^prasher1992primary].

 ## Chromophore